2018 Cabot Trail Writers Festival

 Call (902) 224-5231 to purchase tickets over the phone.

-Tickets (to all events except workshops and Festival Book Club) can also be purchased in person at the Craft Shop of the Gaelic College, which is open 7 days a week, from 8:30 a.m. to 5 p.m., and can be reached by phone at (902) 295-3441.
+Tickets (to all events except workshops and Festival Book Club) can also be purchased at the door of the event or in person at the Craft Shop of the Gaelic College, which is open 7 days a week, from 8:30 a.m. to 5 p.m., and can be reached by phone at (902) 295-3441.

 2018 Festival Schedule